Chestfield & Swalecliffe railway station

 The station and all trains that serve the station are operated by Southeastern.

-It was originally opened as "Swalecliffe Halt" on 6 July 1930 by Southern Railway.
-It was later renamed "Chestfield & Swalecliffe Halt", shortened to "Chestfield" in 1987 and reverted to "Chestfield and Swalecliffe" in 1989.
-Although the railway station itself actually lies in the village of Swalecliffe, nearby Chestfield is substantially the bigger village.
+It was originally opened as Swalecliffe Halt on 6 July 1930 by Southern Railway.
+It was later renamed Chestfield & Swalecliffe Halt, shortened to Chestfield in 1987, and reverted to Chestfield and Swalecliffe in 1989.
+Although the station is located in the village of Swalecliffe, it also serves the nearby Chestfield, which is a substantially bigger village.

 The platforms are built of rails and sleepers.
 There are waiting shelters on both platforms.
 The "down" ticket office was burnt down by vandals in 1989 and the closed "up" ticket office is still in situ.
 There is one ticket vending machine.

 Services

 View from the road in 1985 before the by-pass was built.

 All services at Chestfield & Swalecliffe are operated by Southeastern using and EMUs.

 The typical off-peak service in trains per hour is: